xdaluca/gm_ethrio/events/devsonwheels/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   - Hello web3 developers!
-"Devs on Wheels" is coming and it will be an incredible event that you can't miss.
+Devs on Wheels is coming and it will be an incredible event that you can't miss.
 Mark your calendar - March 29th at 7pm at the Rio de Janeiro Ferris Wheel.
 It will be a night full of learning and networking for the web3 developer community.
 We will have an introductory talk about the Developer DAO, a talk with the Brazilian community, and a talk from Polygon about zkEVM, so you can stay on top of all the industry news.
 And it doesn't stop there!
 After the talks, we will have a party for you to relax and meet other developers.
 It will be a memorable night that you can't miss.
 Sign up now and be part of this great web3 developer event.
 Don't forget to share with your friends, they can't miss this opportunity.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
 date: 2023-03-29
 # The date when the event ends.
 Can be left empty or set to the same day the
 # event starts.
-date: 2023-03-30
+endDate: 2023-03-30

 # Set the time in 24 hours format, surrounded by quotes.
 # _Only_ the starting time!